qdm12/go-template/README.md

         ```

     1. Install [golangci-lint](https://github.com/golangci/golangci-lint#install)
     1. You might want to use an editor such as [Visual Studio Code](https://code.visualstudio.com/download) with the [Go extension](https://code.visualstudio.com/docs/languages/go).
-Working settings are already in [.vscode/settings.json](https://github.com/qdm12/go-template/main/.vscode/settings.json).

     </p></details>